Health ministry denies community spread of coronavirus – but leaves patient history incomplete

 Missing details

+This is an important clarification, even though experts say detecting community transmission requires mass testing which India is not currently doing.

-This is an important clarification.
-But the best way to allay fears over community transmission would be to release information on how each of the 73 people who have tested positive for coronavirus in India contracted the disease – whether by travel abroad, or through contact with those who had travelled.
+Mapping the spread of coronavirus in the country would at the very least require information on how each of the 73 people who have tested positive for coronavirus in India contracted the disease – whether by travel abroad, or through contact with those who had travelled.

 In fact, until March 9, the health ministry’s updates regularly noted the travel and contact history of most of the confirmed coronavirus cases in the country.
 Since then, however, official information has been missing for several cases.